image-source-control/image-source-control/readme.txt

 == Changelog ==

+= untagged =

-* load public javascript in footer by default
+* load public JavaScript in footer by default
+* used more stable regex

 = 1.8.11.2 =